-- 47. The shortcomings of the civil status system prevent the State from recording all the facts relating to the status of persons at birth and death, as should be done.
-This dysfunction is very detrimental to the individual and to the state itself.
+- 46. The shortcomings of the civil status system prevent the State from recording all the facts relating to the status of persons at birth and death, as should be done.
+This dysfunction is very detrimental to the individual and to the nation itself.
 And this very dysfunction is proven to be detrimental to individuals as well as to the nation itself.
-We note that despite the signing of the International Convention on the Rights of the Child in 1989 and the adoption of the law of August 20, 1974, on civil status, the State is struggling to guarantee this fundamental right. - 48.
+We note that despite the signing of the International Convention on the Rights of the Child in 1989 and the adoption of the law of August 20, 1974, on civil status, the State is struggling to guarantee this fundamental right. - 47.
 Studies show that 30% of children born in the country do not have a birth certificate to prove their legal existence.
 This situation deprives the child of his fundamental rights and risks condemning him to a strong exclusion within society.
+In order to address the issue of legitimate and natural children, the State has made a legislative proposal on this phenomenon.
+In 2012, the Haitian parliament passed the law on parenthood, maternity, and filiation that allows any child to know the identity of his or her parents, thus ending the discrimination between natural and legitimate children.
+This is an encouraging sign that aims to make parents, who have been resigning from their role for several years, more responsible, even if it is like a document that remains in the drawer without application.